-The LT4423 is a single positive voltage ideal diode, utilizing two integrated back-to-back P-channel power MOSFETs with a $R{ON}$ of $200m\Omega$ .
+The LT4422 is a single positive voltage ideal diode, utilizing a P-channel power MOSFET with a R{ON} of 50m Ω .
 The IN pins form the anode, while the OUT pins form the cathode and are typically connected in parallel with other diode cathodes in an ORing configuration.

 By applying an input power supply to IN, between 1.9V and 28V, a load can be powered at OUT.
 An internal gate drive amplifier (see Block Diagram) attempts to regulate the forward (IN - OUT) voltage drop to 15mV.
 The MOSFET gate overdrive voltage adjusts to maintain the 15mV drop.
-At load currents above approximately 75mA, the internal MOSFETs are fully on, and the forward voltage drop is governed by the ohmic relationship of $I{LOAD}$ .
+At load currents above approximately 300mA, the internal MOSFET is fully on, and the forward voltage drop is governed by the ohmic relationship of I{LOAD} .

-Typical on-resistance $(200 m\Omega)$ is achieved when IN $\geq$ 4V.
-Below IN = 4V, diminishing gate drive causes RON to increase, as shown in the Typical Performance Curves.
-Operating with high RON and high currents will cause large forward drops and temperature rise.
+Typical on-resistance ($50m\Omega$) is achieved when IN \geq 4V.
+Below IN = 4V, diminishing gate drive causes R{ON} to increase, as shown in the Typical Performance Curves.
+Operating with high R{ON} and high currents will cause large forward drops and temperature rise.

-If the OUT voltage exceeds the IN voltage by approximately 20mV, the internal power MOSFET turns off quickly through a fast comparator, disabling the power path.
-Once disabled, OUT is disconnected from IN.
+If the OUT voltage exceeds the IN voltage by approximately 20mV, the internal power MOSFET turns off quickly through a fast comparator, disabling the low dropout power path.

-The LT4423 is placed in shutdown mode by driving SHDN low.
-In shutdown, the device consumes very little quiescent current (typically less than 500nA), the power path disables, and OUT is disconnected from IN.
-Driving SHDN high enables the power path, connecting the load at OUT to the input power supply connected to IN.
+The LT4422 is placed in shutdown mode by driving SHDN low.
+In shutdown, the device consumes very little quiescent current (typically less than 500nA).
+It is important to note that the SHDN input, while disabling the LT4422 and reducing its current consumption, does not disconnect the load from the input since the internal MOSFET's body diode is ever-present.
+External MOSFETs may be added to configure load-switching applications.